 (5) Kerouac was the first editor of the “Original Scroll” version when he re-typed it onto standard sheets of typing paper shortly after completing the book in 1951, but it was most heavily rewritten in 1956-1957 before publication by editors at Viking, including Malcolm Cowley.

 J.C.’s four sentences presenting “a few facts” contain five errors.
 That’s not good.

 Thank you, Ann Charters

-Beat Scene 88 is going to printer in a couple of days.
+Beat Scene 88 is at the printer now.
 Back to a regular issue this time.
 Allen Ginsberg, Joanne Kyger, something a little out of the ordinary involving Charles Bukowski, Gregory Corso, Allen Ginsberg and Jack Kerouac.
 William Everson features and more besides.
-I’d anticipate this issue will be posted out shortly after Christmas.
+I’d anticipate this issue will be posted out beginning Tuesday 16 January.
 If you haven’t ordered yet, be quick.
 Pre-orders have snapped up most copies.